gastonstat/colortools/README.md

-# `colortools`
+# `"colortools"`

 `colortools` is an R package designed to help users generate color schemes and color palettes.
-It provides some handy functions that will allow you to select and play with colors in an HSV color model.
+It provides some handy functions that will allow you to select and play with colors in an [HSV](http://en.wikipedia.org/wiki/HSL_and_HSV) color representation.

 ## Installation